HumbertoDiego/lidar-experiments/README.md

     listener()
 ```

-Give execution permissions to this `subscriber.py` file and run it to get some iterations of data, then stop it with Ctrl+c.
+Give execution permissions to this `subscriber.py` file and run it to get some iterations of data, this time on the Raspberry Pi, then stop it with Ctrl+c.

 ```shell
 ubuntu@ubiquityrobot:~$ ./subscriber.py